VDispo/Metrocycle-2.0/README.md

 Contains the automated tests.
 In addition to checking for regressions and making future refactors easier, the test cases can also be used as guides to the checks being implemented.

-To run the tests, Go to `Window > General > Test Runner` and select all the test you want to run then press `Run Selected`.
+To run the tests, Go to `Window > General > Test Runner` and click on the `PlayMode` tab.
+Select all the test you want to run then press `Run Selected`.

 For more info on how to write additional test cases, you can visit